 Freeboard means a factor of safety, usually expressed in feet above the BFE, which is applied for the purposes of floodplain management.
 It is used to compensate for the many unknown factors that could contribute to flood heights greater than those calculated for the base flood.

-Fringe is those portions of the floodplain lying outside the floodway.
+Fringe or Flood Fringe is the portion of the floodplain lying outside the floodway.